pwielgos/react-student-list/README.md

 Between the server and client, you'll need two terminal tabs!
 Because we're using `nodemon` and `create-react-app`, both our client side and server side will automatically spin back up when changes are made!

-> Note: You may also start mongo with `mongod`, in that case, you will need three terminal tabs.
+> Note: You may also start PostgreSql with `postgresql`, in that case, you will need three terminal tabs.

 ## Base Mode